 - All project team decisions are final.
 Only on rare occasions, and with the consent of the program chair, will a student be permitted to leave a project team.

-- Every project is open to students from any concentration as long as they have the majority of the required skills/experience listed.
+- Every project is open to students from any program area as long as they have the majority of the required skills/experience listed.
 It is important to note that you do not need to possess every required skill in order to apply for a project.
 You will be working with other students who complement your area of expertise.